 The Disassembly and Restoration menus display their respective posts in a format that follows the organization of the Jaguar Service Manual.
 The Restoration menu also has download links to wiring and CAD files.

 Click the clock symbol for a listing of the 35 most recent posts, starting with the most current one.
-Click the tag symbol for a word cloud guide to the posts by process step.
 Click the quote bubble symbol for a list of recent comments.
+Click the tag symbol for a content tag cloud.

 The default right column view is the clock symbol, and each post is represented like this:

-The title in RED CAPS is the category; if you click it, you’ll see a listing of all posts within that category.
+The top title is the category (in this example “Information”); if you click it, you’ll see a listing of all posts within that category.
 Below the category title is the post name; if you click it, you’ll go directly to that post.

 - classic saloon forums at Jag-Lovers.org and JaguarForums.com cover the Mk2

 - SaloonData.com with owner-provided photos on 600 surviving LHD Mk2 cars (including twenty-nine 2.4 liter engine models and our car)